MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 ## Apply filters after embedded visualizations are rendered

 After embedded visualizations have been rendered, you can use the `MstrDossier.getDossierDefinition()` function in the Native Embedding SDK to retrieve information about filters, selectors, and visualizations used as filters in the dashboard.
-After you have the key of the filter, selector, or visualization used as a filter, you can use the `MstrDossier.applyFilter()` function to manipulate it.
+After you have the key of the filter, selector, or visualization used as a filter, you can use the `MstrDossier.applyFilter()` or `MstrDossier.applyFilters()` function to manipulate it.

 :::note
-For filters and selectors, we currently only support manipulating the selector type of the attribute element list.
+The `applyFilter()` or `applyFilters()` functions will first call REST API to apply filter on the current dossier instance, then **refresh the affected visualizations automatically**.
 :::

 | `applyFilter()` |                                               |